arcaulfield/Chemical_Structure_Reconstruction/README.md

 # Chemical_Structure_Reconstruction
-Project submission for Pharmahacks (2019)
+Winning project submission for Challenge 1 of Pharmahacks (2019).
 ## The Task
 We developped an algorithm that can identify the least amount of Mordred descriptors needed to reverse engineer chemical structures.